Ahhgust/Demixtify/Readme.md

 Demixtify (v0.2) estimates the mixture fraction; using this mixture fraction, it then deconvolves the mixture.

 ### Limitations
-- Demixtify is only for interpretting biallelic SNPs (as in, not indels).
+- Demixtify is only for interpretting autosomal biallelic SNPs (as in, not indels).
   * Tri-/tetra-allelic SNPs can be split (bcftools norm -m-), but the performance of splitting needs assessment.
 - Demixfity is only for deconvolving two-person mixtures.
   * Note that a three-person mixture (in truth) will better fit the hypothesis of a two-person mixture than that of a single-source sample.
 - When deconvolving a very large number of sites, Demixtify can be a bit slow.
   * (Blame htslib's seek function; future versions will just stream the data)
+- BCF Only
+  * Any input file needs to be *indexed* and in the *BCF* file format. .vcf.gz is not supported.
+  * (this, in my mind, is a bug in htslib)

 ### Recommendations